 Active straight leg raise

 Begin active straight leg raises from lying on the floor.
-The athlete lifts the injured leg up as far as it will go within the pain free range then lowers again.
+The athlete lifts the injured leg up as far as it will go within the pain-free range then lowers again.
 Perform 3 sets of 10 reps once or twice a day.
-Try to get a more dynamic movement with this exercise and aim to gradually straighten the knee as flexiblity allows.
+Try to get a more dynamic movement with this exercise and aim to gradually straighten the knee as flexibility allows.

 Cycling upside down

 Cycling exercise lying on the floor.
 The athlete lies on their back and supports their hips up in the air with their hands whilst performing a cycling action with the legs.

 The athlete is ready to move on when stage 4 exercises can be done for 2 days of pain-free.

 Stage 5 is the same as stage 4 but with the aim of working towards equal flexibility on both legs.
 Dynamic hamstring stretches, active stretches and cycling should all be done pain free.
 When both legs feel the same with equal flexibility then the athlete is ready to move onto stage 6.